 We provide emotional support to families of babies, children and young people accessing Acorns services, from diagnosis through to end of life and following the death of a child.

-An assessment of each family’s needs is undertaken by a family team worker, who is fully qualified with a background in nursing and/or social care.
+An assessment of each family’s needs is undertaken by a Family Practitioner, who is fully qualified with a background in nursing and/or social care.
 They will then offer and provide pre and post-bereavement support to meet emotional and practical needs of families as part of a multi-disciplinary team.

-Each family has access to a family team worker to provide psychosocial, emotional and practical support.
+Each family has access to a Family Practitioner to provide psychosocial, emotional and practical support.

 Siblings are supported through a specialist sibling service which may take the form of group support, time-limited individual support or a bespoke residential programme.

 At end of life, the family will be supported by the whole hospice team.
 This includes: